basho/basho_docs/source/languages/en/timeseries/using/activating.md

 )
 ```

-To create the example bucket, run:
+To create the example table, run:

 ```sh
 riak-admin bucket-type create GeoCheckin '{"props":{"n_val":1, "table_def": "CREATE TABLE GeoCheckin (myfamily varchar not null, myseries varchar not null, time timestamp not null, weather varchar not null, temperature double, PRIMARY KEY (myfamily, myseries, (quantum (time, 15, 'm')), myfamily, myseries, time))"}}'
 ```

->Please note that Bucket Type Name must equal the Table Name.
+>Please note that the `bucket-type` name must equal the table name.

-Then it must be activated like any other bucket type:
+Then, activate your table just like a bucket type:

 ```sh
 riak-admin bucket-type activate GeoCheckin
 ```

-Because there is a one-to-one correspondence between bucket types and buckets in Riak TS, we recommend that you name the bucket type the same as the table (bucket) in the `CREATE TABLE` command.

-## Viewing Table Scheme
+##Viewing Table Scheme

-To view the Table scheme use the following:
+To view the table scheme use the following:

 ```sh
 riak-admin bucket-type status
 ```

-So for the example `GeoCheckin` Bucket Type:
+For the example `GeoCheckin` table:

 ```sh
 riak-admin GeoCheckin status
 ```

-To check if your Bucket Type was properly created, see the `ddl` section of the `riak-admin bucket-type status` response.
+To check if your table was properly created, see the `ddl` section of the `riak-admin bucket-type status` response.
 For example:

 ```sh
 $riak-admin bucket-type status GeoCheckin